BillNgocHoa/A-Multi-Agent-AI-System-for-Superior-Problem-Solving/README.md

-# A-Multi-Agent-AI-System-for-Superior-Problem-Solving
-This project explores how multiple AI agents—each with a unique role like idea generator, critic, pragmatist, and refiner—can collaborate using GPT to solve open-ended problems more effectively than a single agent.
-The system simulates expert teamwork, producing more creative, practical, and well-rounded solutions through structured dialogue.

 # Cognitive Synergy: Multi-Agent Collaboration with LLMs for Superior Problem Solving

-This project explores a novel approach to problem-solving using a **multi-agent AI system** powered by GPT-4o.
-Inspired by human teamwork and cognitive diversity theory, four uniquely designed AI agents—**Idea Generator, Critic, Pragmatist, and Refiner**—collaborate within a structured conversation to solve open-ended, real-world problems more effectively than a single AI agent.

-> 💡 Result: The system consistently delivers **more thoughtful, practical, and well-rounded solutions** than standalone agents, especially in complex or ambiguous scenarios.
+This project investigates whether **a team of AI agents**—each with a distinct cognitive role—can collaboratively solve open-ended, real-world problems **more effectively than a single AI agent**.
+Inspired by real-world teamwork, the system orchestrates GPT agents through structured dialogue to produce creative, practical, and robust solutions.

+> 🧠 **Goal:** Simulate expert-level discussions using AI to **enhance reasoning and decision-making** for complex or ambiguous challenges.

 ---